x509cert/banned/README.md

 The header is still actively used across Microsoft and various other companies, but it's not the only way of managing the 'insecure API' problem.

 For example, VC++ has the C4996 depracation warning, but this addresses more than security. https://docs.microsoft.com/en-us/cpp/error-messages/compiler-warnings/compiler-warning-level-3-c4996 for more info.

-UPDATE: banned.h is part of the GitHub Polar Project!